nlholm/docker-demo-documentation/docker-demo-documentation.md

 We copied the cloned modules into /srv/salt/. `sudo cp -r docker-demo/salt/* /srv/salt/`.

-(Note: The Vagrantfile has sive been updated to automatically symlink the Salt project folder from the host to the master.
+(Note: The Vagrantfile has since been updated to automatically symlink the Salt project folder from the host to the master.
 Therefore, manually cloning the repository or copying files to the master is no longer necessary, as described in the Vagrantfile comments.)

 We ran the Highstate (top file) on the master: `sudo salt 'minion1' state.apply`.